bbauska/W3Cx-4of5-thru-May-2024/README.md

 video](https://jsbin.com/zeqoleq/1/edit?html,css,js,output).
 We need to modify it a little bit:

-1. We add a "show English chapters" button with a click event listener
+-  We add a "show English chapters" button with a click event listener similar to this:
-    > similar to this :

 ```
 <button disabled id="buttonEnglishChapters" <b>onclick="loadTranscript('en', 'chapters');"</b>>